-Report reveals new details from Florida nightclub shooting
+Report from Orlando nightclub attack: ‘If you’re alive, raise your hand,’ officer says

-ORLANDO, Fla.
-(AP) — A new report from Orlando police reveals nearly half of the 49 victims in the Pulse nightclub attack died on the dance floor without a chance to react or run for help.
+ORLANDO, Fla. — The sight of so many injured people lying on the dance floor after the Pulse nightclub attack in Orlando led one officer to ask patrons, “If you’re alive, raise your hand,” according to a new report from police.

-Another 13 died in bathrooms while waiting for help during a three-hour hostage situation June 12.
-The revelations are part of a 78-page presentation police Chief John Mina has given to about 10 police groups to discuss his department’s response to the mass shooting.
+The report reveals nearly half of the 49 victims in the mass shooting last June died on the dance floor without a chance to react or run for help.
+Another 13 died in bathrooms while waiting for help during a three-hour hostage standoff.

-The Orlando Sentinel (http://bit.ly/2obrO5u ) obtained a copy of the presentation, which includes diagrams and still photos from body cam footage that shows officers in their initial confrontation with gunman Omar Mateen.
+The revelations are part of a 78-page presentation Orlando Police Chief John Mina has given to about 10 police groups to discuss his department’s response to the attack, considered the deadliest mass shooting in modern U.S. history.

-Mina told the newspaper he doesn’t know if any victims were struck by friendly fire.
+The Orlando Sentinel (http://bit.ly/2obrO5u ) obtained a copy of the presentation, which includes diagrams and still photos from body cam footage that shows officers in their initial confrontation with gunman Omar Mateen as they responded to the club at 2:02 a.m.
+June 12.

 Most Read Stories